 The worst thing about the federal government’s policy of institutionalized age discrimination is that it undermines respect in the government’s promise to insure equal justice for all.

-The Office of Program Management in Washington, DC, recently defended the Pathways “Recent Graduates” Program, which allows federal agencies to limit job vacancies to individuals who graduated from high school, technical school and college within the past two years.
+The Office of Personnel Management (OPM) in Washington, DC, recently defended the Pathways “Recent Graduates” Program, which allows federal agencies to limit job vacancies to individuals who graduated from high school, technical school and college within the past two years.

 Yasmin A. Rosa, who identifies herself as “lead EEO Specialist” for the OPM, states in a recent letter that the Pathways Program “does not discriminate against anyone” because it is legal under an executive order signed in 2010 by former Democratic President Barack H. Obama.

 (So, wait a minute, slavery and denying women the right to vote weren’t discriminatory because they were legal?)

 The Pathways program is being challenged by a job seeker who applied for a position at a federal agency pursuant to a national recruitment campaign only to be rejected because he graduated from college more than two years ago.

 Saying Pathways does not discriminate is like proclaiming the naked Emperor is resplendent in his golden robes.

 The Pathways “Recent Graduates” Program obviously violates the Age Discrimination in Employment Act of 1967, which unambiguously prohibits consideration of age in hiring.
 Since the vast majority of recent graduates are under the age of 40, the program has a disproportionate and negative impact on older workers.
 This is called disparate impact discrimination.